jmederosalvarado/roslyn.nvim/README.md

 ## Dependencies

-The plugin doesn't depend on any other neovim plugins, not even `nvim-lspconfig`.
-It's enough to have dotnet installed.
+The plugin depends on `nvim-lspconfig` for some path utility functions.
+You should also have dotnet installed.

 ## Setup